mparke/blog/_posts/2016-04-12-Announcing-APIv2.md

 We've had a pretty interesting journey writing Linode's new API from scratch.
 There were many challenges replacing a large, established codebase and infrastructure.
-I consider this a positive thing, however.
+I consider this a positive thing.
 It gave us a chance to refine our application design early on, before the codebase was too big to effectively undertake large scale refactorings.
 I am very proud of what we've built, and we want to share some of the innovations we've made with the rest of the world.